A Different Way

-"A Different Way" is a song by French DJ and record producer DJ Snake, featuring vocals from American musician Lauv.
+"A Different Way" is a song by French DJ and record producer DJ Snake, featuring vocals from American singer Lauv.
 It was written by Snake, Lindy Robbins, Ilsey Juber, Ed Sheeran, Johnny McDaid and Steve Mac, with production handled by Snake.
 It was released to digital retailers through Geffen Records on 21 September 2017, a day earlier than its expected release date.

 Background

 Snake debuted the song during a Facebook Live video stream on 6 September 2017.
 He also performed other songs such as "Turn Down for What", "Here Comes the Night" from his 2016 album Encore, and a remix of his Justin Bieber collaboration "Let Me Love You" in the 23-minute mix.
 It took place on top of Arc de Triomphe, one of the most famous monuments in Paris, Snake's hometown.
 He announced on social media the previous day that he will be live streaming from an undisclosed location in Paris, with the accompanying hashtag "#ADifferentWay".
 The stream was directed by Grammy-nominated American director Colin Tilley.
 Snake later announced the single's release date on Twitter.
 On 21 September 2017, Snake premiered the song on Zane Lowe's Beats 1 Radio show.